 ApplePly is high-quality plywood made from thin layers of birch with multiple types of veneers.
 The thicknesses range from 1⁄4” to 11⁄2”.
 It is for large-scale, high-end professional and industrial purposes, including retail displays, architectural interiors, etc.).

 It has gained popularity among professional artisans and hobbyists as it makes studio and contemporary furniture.
 What separates it from the rest is a beautiful edge, which is why furniture and architectural installation designs are beautiful.

 Exterior sheathing plywood is weather and water-resistant plywood.
 The wood has characteristics that handle wind, rain, and other weather elements.
 The wood gives a sturdy frame to products.

 When plywood sheets use glue, they last longer.
 It is ideal for harsh conditions and is as strong as oak since it resists mildew and mold from damp conditions.
 Exterior sheathing plywood is for building home walls, and you can use it to renovate your home.
 It comes in boards or panels made of different materials.

-Installing it over the exterior walls of the home gives structural support that helps insulate the home.
-Exterior sheathing comes as structural or non-structural sheathing, and the usage depends on the building.
+Installing it over the home’s exterior walls gives structural support that helps insulate the home.
+Exterior sheathing comes as structural or non-structural, and the usage depends on the building.

-Subfloor plywood is for flooring buildings, and it gives better material that is 3/4-inch tongue-and-groove plywood subflooring.
+Subfloor plywood is for flooring buildings, and it gives better material than 3/4-inch tongue-and-groove plywood subflooring.
 The tongue-and-groove edges have an interlocking system that resists movement along the panel edges and creates a stiffer floor.